 They may also try and encourage you to have several other vaccinations which are often not totally necessary so this is where you are in a bit of a grey area and it comes more down to personal judgement.
 We are not medical professionals so we cannot say you should or shouldn’t get this but we can give you a fair indication as to what vaccinations travellers tend to opt for.

-These are some of the most common diseases travellers get vaccinated or take precautions against ahead of a backpacking trip: (You may well find you are already protected against some of them from vaccinations you had when you were younger)
+On this page are some of the most common diseases travellers get vaccinated or take precautions against ahead of a backpacking trip (You may well find you are already protected against some of them from vaccinations you had when you were younger).

 For visits to developing countries, backpackers tend to always get vaccinated against the following two diseases: